 That is by and large a positive—and certainly interesting—development, but each new update requires more time for us to process than we may be given.
 We express initial skepticism, we give it the benefit of the doubt, we imagine why it’s happening, we try it out and see how it feels, we accept or reject it.
 Usually by then, the next change has walked up, shaken the Etch-a-Sketch, and started us over.

-As we draw closer to the September launch of Destiny 2, I’ve been reflecting on the last three years writing about its predecessor.
-The Destiny that I play now exists in the same spot on my PS4 hard drive as the one I reviewed back in 2014, but the similarities end there.
-Even those of us who have been with Destiny from the start could never hope to achieve consensus on when was the ‘best’ time to play.
+A year ago, as we drew closer to the September launch of Destiny 2, I reflected on the three previous years writing about its predecessor.
+The Destiny that I was playing then existed in the same spot on my PS4 hard drive as the one I reviewed back in 2014, but the similarities ended there.
+Even those of us who had been with Destiny from the start could never have hoped to achieve consensus on when was the ‘best’ time to play.
 Was it in year one, when everything was new and exciting and Peter Dinklage was still in the game?
 Or early in year two, when the game hit its creative peak?
 Or was it during year three, when a new player would find the richest variety of things to do?